johanhm/ForwarderSoftware/XT28API/README.txt

  Where most of the API make use of hardware constants to function.

-## Supportin functionalitys #######
+## Supporting functionality #######

-   Part of the API is also the support, with the dependencys seen in the figure below
+   Part of the API is also the support, with the dependences seen in the figure below

-   \image html support28api.png "Supporting functinalitys"
+   \image html support28api.png "Supporting functionality's"

-The \ref XT28CAN module is included by the Sensors and Actuate in order to be able to send CAN messages stuch as sensor values and reference current / actual current.
+The \ref XT28CAN module is included by the Sensors and Actuate in order to be able to send CAN messages such as sensor values and reference current / actual current.

-The \ref ADCFG module contains several pre defined controll control structures of the machine.
+The \ref ADCFG module contains several pre-defined control control structures of the machine.

-### Guides and exampels #######
+### Guides and examples #######

- For exampels on different controller configurations see
+ For examples on different controller configurations see
  - \ref ADCONFIG
  - \ref ADCONTROLLERS
  - \ref EXCIPADEX